A recent sting operation by the

 Citing a four-day

-it conducted last year, the SIIA claims that 9 out of 10 of the graphics programs sold at online auction sites are illegal copies or “gray market” software, which include OEM and academic version of programs.
+survey it conducted last year, the SIIA claims that 9 out of 10 of the graphics programs sold at online auction sites are illegal copies or “gray market” software, which include OEM and academic version of programs.
 Flynn said the organization is in the process of filing several more lawsuits against alleged pirates using auction sites, but would not say whether any of these cases involve Mac programs.

 To raise awareness of the problem, SIIA recently published a 15-page

-that describes the risks consumers face when buying software online.
+white paper that describes the risks consumers face when buying software online.
 Although most programs sell on auction sites for anywhere from $15 to $50 each, buyers do not receive printed manuals, technical support or upgrades, said Flynn, who added that in some cases people placing orders online may not receive anything from the seller.

 “There are absolutely no boundaries with the auction sites in terms of who you’re buying software from,” said Cynthia Navarro, manager for investigations and anti-piracy enforcement at Adobe Systems, which has been especially aggressive in pursuing software pirates.
 Adobe maintains an anti-piracy

-that provides information about the risks of using pirated software.
+Web site that provides information about the risks of using pirated software.

 Navarro cited one recent Adobe investigation in which a company agent won a bid on an auction site and, even though the money was sent to an escrow payment service in the U.S., the software itself came from the Ukraine.
 “How can a buyer go after somebody like that?” she asked, adding that Adobe is trying to work with escrow providers to shut down the accounts of people illegally selling software.